BDA-KTS/claim_similarity_retrieval/README.md

 2. Method should ask for user input.
      - Input the text/input sentence similar to which claims should be fetched
      - If the user doesn't input anything, a default sample sentence is used, and the program informs the user.
-The default input sentence can be found in the `sample_input.txt` file
+The default input sentence can be found in the [sample_input.txt](sample_input.txt) file

 3. Output is generated as top 3 relevant and similar claims along with their source, veracity level and similarity score in a csv file

 ### Input Data
 There ae two inputs that are expected to be a part of the method
-1. Input Dataset - List of claims stored in a dataframe from which claims similar to the input needs to be fetched
+1. Input Dataset: List of claims stored in a dataframe from which claims similar to the input needs to be fetched
-2. User input : The input claim against which similar claims are searched.
+2. User input: The input claim against which similar claims are searched.

 ### Sample Input
-1. Sample Input Dataset - The `claim_similarity_dataset.tsv` already present in the **claim_similarity_retrieval** method.
+1. Input Dataset - The `claim_similarity_dataset.tsv` already present in the **claim_similarity_retrieval** method.

-2. User input : Input from user should look like
+2. User input: The user input can be recieved from the file `https://github.com/BDA-KTS/claim_similarity_retrieval/blob/main/sample_input.txt`

     `Enter a sentence for similarity check (or press Enter to use a sample sentence):Musicians Robert Plant and Cher plan to wed at Westminster Abbey in July 2016.`